NJBLAGA/NathanBlaga_T2A2/README.md

   create_table "carts", force: :cascade do |t|
     # Created with a cart migration
-    # Carts table acts as a storage to hold a users wish list, they hold line_items which house the listings(items) themselves
+    # Carts table acts as a storage to hold a user's wish list, they hold line_items which house the listings(items)
     t.datetime "created_at", precision: 6, null: false
     t.datetime "updated_at", precision: 6, null: false
   end